importdikshit/importdikshit.github.io/_pages/projects.md

 ## Things which WILL be published by the end of this summer:

-- A taxonomic breakdown of the 3 most interesting sub-areas within Machine Learning
 - Bayesian Recurrent Neural Networks - Quantifying Uncertainty about Predictions
 - Designing more effective Neural Networks (With a Bonus Experiments Section)
-- COMPREHENSIVE literature review + Walkthrough of favorite field from the top 3 above
+- **COMPREHENSIVE literature review + Walkthrough of favorite field**
 - Literature Review - Netflix Prize (Or Similar Applied Machine Learning Project)
 - The Fundamental Ideas in Machine Learning (From 189)
 - The Beauty of Brownian Motion
+- ONE LAST POST | YOU FINISH EVERYTHING ABOVE (I want to make this a deep dive on the key field that I narrow down on above)

 ## TREAT YO'SELF